Humphrey IV of Toron: Last years

 Humphrey was among the barons who accompanied Guy of Lusignan, who did not renounce the kingdom, to meet King Richard I of England in Limassol in Cyprus in May 1191.
 Both men did homage to Richard.
 Richard dispatched Humphrey, who was fluent in Arabic, to open negotiations with Saladin's brother, Al-Adil, in Lydda (now Lod in Israel).
-No agreement was reached, although Richard offered the hand of his sister, Joan, to Al-Adil and the Holy Land as her dowry.
+No agreement was reached, although Richard offered his sister Joan's hand to Al-Adil and the Holy Land as her dowry.

 Two men murdered Conrad of Montferrat in Tyre on 28 April 1192.
 Although one of them confessed that Rashid ad-Din Sinan, head of the Assassins, had sent them to kill him, Humphrey was one of the suspects accused by contemporaneous sources of hiring them.
 Modern historians are unanimous in saying that Humphrey was innocent, pointing out that his "career was not notable for displays of initiative in any case".
 The widowed Isabella married Count Henry II of Champagne in Acre on 5 May 1192.

 Humphrey died in 1198, shortly after Isabella, who had again been widowed, married King Aimery of Cyprus.
-In 1229, Humphrey's patrimony, Toron, was restored to the Kingdom of Jerusalem in accordance with the treaty of Al-Kamil, sultan of Egypt, and the Holy Roman emperor, Frederick II.
+In 1229, Humphrey's patrimony, Toron, was restored to the Kingdom of Jerusalem in accordance with the treaty of Sultan Al-Kamil of Egypt and Holy Roman Emperor Frederick II.
 The domain was seized by Maria of Antioch, who was the great-granddaughter of Humphrey's sister, Isabella of Toron.